MRuvinshteyn/YoRPG_ofTeamz/README.md

 Commit history:

-Andrew's escapades (which he unfortunately misstyped)
+Andrew's escapades (which he unfortunately misstyped):
 	 The specialize method, originally identical for every subclass of Character, has been customized to better fit the theme of each one.
 Previously, specialize would buff and lower the _strength and _defense, respectively, of the character by random values.
 Thus, specialize was not always beneficial.
 The new versions of specialize will always aid you in your battle.

 	 Bowman - Doubles _strength for a critical strike, while lowering _defense slightly